CAT vs GMAT: Choosing the Right Test for You in 2021

 Another distinguishing factor between the two tests is how they probe an applicant.
 CAT examination focuses more on interpreting data and quantitative analysis.
-On the other hand, GMAT focuses more on analytical skills and verbal reasoning.
-Applicants need to understand that companies which recruit MBAs are looking for people who have good communication skills, critical thinking and leadership.
+On the other hand, the GMAT focuses more on analytical skills and verbal reasoning.
+Applicants need to understand that companies that recruit MBAs are looking for people who have good communication skills, critical thinking, and leadership.

 This is a major differentiating factor between the two examinations.
 A CAT score is valid for only one year.
 There are a few institutions that consider an applicant’s CAT score of the previous year.
 On the other hand, an applicant’s GMAT score will be valid for five years.
 Again as far as flexibility is concerned, GMAT is more adaptable.

 Also Check; CAT 2021 Sample Paper

 Choice of institutions

 CAT score is accepted by IIMs and other B-Schools.
 Applicants need to remember that CAT at its very core is Indian education-centric.
 So if they are looking to get an admission in one of the Indian B-Schools, CAT is the right exam to take.

 GMAT score is accepted by Indian as well as B-Schools across the world.
 In other words, an applicant has more options to choose from.
 Just because the number of B-Schools increases, it doesn’t mean that the quality reduces.
 On the contrary, the quality of the B-School also increases.
 Top B-Schools such as Harvard Business School, Wharton, and Stanford all accept GMAT scores, adding to its value.